Xe/site/blog/wasmcloud-progress-2019-12-08.markdown

 But, this was great for running stuff interactively and via the command line.
 It left me wanting more.
 I wanted to have that mythical functions as a service backend that I've been dreaming of.
-So, I created [wasmcloud][wasmcloud].
+So, I created [Trisiel][wasmcloud].

 ## h